LifeBoard

 Person holds on to LifeBoard to avoid drowning

-Simple use for a safe rescue
+Simple in use for a safe rescue

 Designed to be used both in water and on ice